What you need to get started - Paper Craft

 Pens and Pencils

 To start with keep things simple here, your regular pencil, eraser and a black finer liner are just fine.
 The kids colouring pencils and pens are just fine too.
-Anything more than that is going into the wish list.
+Anything more than that is going onto the wish list.

 Embellishments

-If you are scrapbooking, cardmaking, box making, gift wrapping etc you are going to need embellishments to use in your papercrafting.
+If you are trying scrapbooking, cardmaking, box making, gift wrapping etc you are going to need embellishments to use in your papercrafting.

 You don’t need to rush out and buy lots to start with, some things you probably already have around the house: